pavelkang/418finalproject/_posts/2016-04-28-nearestneighbor.md

 ```

 ## Results

+For the union find implementation which follows the ```lsh_kernel``` implementation, we implemented using thrust vector and related functions such as ```sequence```, ```sort```, etc. However, union find is inherently sequential.

 Preprocessing takes 1.1x ~ 2.5x of the compressed data structure implementation on different datasets.
 After preprocessing, recommend() query takes almost no time.

+__Analysis__: There are several bottlenecks.
+First of all, we have to pack numbers in each band into a struct and put the struct in a thrust vector.
+Second of all, to avoid $$O(n^2)$$ pairwise band comparison, we decided to sort such that same bands are always adjacent to each other.
+This sorting step is very slow.
+However, we have not yet come up with a solution to solve iet.